uscore2/uscore2.github.io/download.md

+# Download

-Please click on the link to the file you wish to download
+Please click on the link for the file you wish to download.

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.